Murder of Sierah Joughin: Charitable organizations

+Two separate non-profit charitable organizations were established to honor a legacy of a woman lost too soon.
+Keeping Our Girls Safe was created within a month of Sierah's death by her Mother, Sheila Vaculik and the Kolasinski Family.
+Keeping Our Girls Safe provides advocacy against violence towards women by offering educational programs to the community through partnerships with local police departments.
+The trauma informed curriculum for the women's self-defense classes has been copyrighted.
+As of July, 2025, over 3500 women have received personal safety education through this program.

-A non-profit charitable organization, Justice For Sierah, was established after the trial by Joughin's mother and aunt, which provides self-defense training courses for schools and communities, and educates the public on community safety topics and Sierah's Law.
+Justice For Sierah, was established after the trial by Joughin's mother and aunt, which provides self-defense training courses for schools and communities, and educates the public on community safety topics and Sierah's Law.
 The organization holds an annual "Spirit of Sierah" 5K race in Sylvania, Ohio.

 In media

 In May 2022, local CBS affiliate station WTOL published a report and excerpts of an exclusive interview between Worley and anchor Melissa Andrews.
 Worley had written Andrews several letters earlier that year and sent a 105-page manifesto claiming his innocence in Joughin's murder.
 The manifesto itself was not published.
 In the manifesto, Worley indirectly references a 1996 case of a missing woman named Claudia "Sissy" Tinsley.
 Andrews concluded that Worley was the last person that Tinsley saw alive and implicated him in her disappearance, but Worley denied any involvement.

 The Joughin murder investigation and trial have appeared in several television series and podcasts: